nem0thefinder/nem0thefinder/README.md

  **Web3 security hunter** — I stumbled into crypto through curiosity and stayed for the chaos.
 While devs ship code, I break it (respectfully).
 I thrive where the **TVL is high**, the risks are real, and the **black hats are lurking**.

-The name's nem0thefinder, and I’m not here to "try Web3 security"..I’m here to **master it**.
+The name's nem0thefinder, and I’m not here to "try Web3 security" I’m here to **master it**.

 ## 🛠️ Toolbelt